sjbennett123/polarlarp/content/rules/rulebook.md

 Knowing the rules in this section can literally make the difference between life and death.
 Some of this will be confusing upon a first reading, as this section makes references to rules that have not yet been covered.
 If this is your first reading of the NERO© Rule Book©, get the general idea of this section and then come back after you’ve read more.

-Unconscious:
+### Unconscious

 If you are reduced to exactly zero Body Points, then you are unconscious.
 You will regain consciousness at one Body Point only after one minute.

 You can make no sounds at all while unconscious or dying.
 If your party doesn’t notice you lying there, you can’t moan or say “Well, it looks like I’m unconscious.”

-### Carrying the Incapacitated:
+### Carrying the Incapacitated

 To carry another character or creature that is incapacitated, you must place a hand near the torso and tell the other player “I am carrying you”.
 The recipient must

 get up and stand in front of you.
 Then you hold both hands over their shoulders to indicate you are carrying them.
 Both hands must be free.
 You must walk at a normal pace.
 You may walk forward or drag them by walking with them backwards.
 Whether walking or running you must wait for the person playing the body to get up and follow you.
 You cannot “tag” them and sprint, claiming that you have the body.
 The person must move with you.
 If a packet, weapon, or other game effect strikes you or the body being carried, you must drop the body.
 You may pick it up again once it stops moving.
 The effect is applied to whomever it hit, following all normal NERO rules.

-All of the same rules apply if you use a game effect upon yourself, including Im prison, healing spells, or gaseous form.
+All of the same rules apply if you use a game effect upon yourself, including Imprison, healing spells, or gaseous form.
 If you cast Imprison upon yourself or go gaseous, the carried body must be dropped and hence cannot be included in the effect.

-Dying:
+### Dying

 Any time you are reduced below zero Body Points, you drop to -1 and no further, even if the last blow to you did 48 points of damage.
 Once you are reduced to -1, then your character is dying.
 You will die unless given First Aid or curing within one minute.
 This one minute is referred to as your “death countdown.”
 First Aid takes a complete uninterrupted minute to be successful.

 Once First Aid has begun; with the call “First Aid“, the one minute death countdown freezes.
 If you receive another hit while in this condition, then the aid is considered to be interrupted and you will continue the death countdown from where it was frozen by the First Aid.
 If the First Aid is completed, then you will be at zero Body Points (unconscious) and will wake in 1 minute with 1 Body Point.
 First Aid is not required if you are at 0.
 Curing that brings you to at least 1 Body Point will immediately bring you to consciousness without the minute needed for First Aid.
 If you are at -1, then for all healing it only takes 1 point to reach zero.
 So, for example, if you received 5 points of healing you would have 4 Body Points.

-### Dead:
+### Dead

 If you are still at -1 Body Points after completing your Death Countdown, then you are dead.
 Death may also come from Killing Blows (see below) and certain effects.
 All